Over the Hedge

-Over the Hedge is a 2006 American animated heist comedy film produced by DreamWorks Animation and based on the comic strip by Michael Fry and T. Lewis.
-The film was directed by Tim Johnson and Karey Kirkpatrick and written by Len Blum, Lorne Cameron, David Hoselton and Kirkpatrick, and features the voices of Bruce Willis, Garry Shandling, Steve Carell, William Shatner, Wanda Sykes and Nick Nolte.
-Set in Indiana, the plot follows RJ, a raccoon who is forced to deliver food to a bear named Vincent after accidentally destroying his stockpile of food, whereupon he manipulates a family of woodland animals who have recently awakened from hibernation into helping him steal food in order to speed up the process.
+Over the Hedge is a 2006 American animated comedy film directed by Tim Johnson and Karey Kirkpatrick, and written by Len Blum, Lorne Cameron, David Hoselton and Kirkpatrick.
+It is based on the Over the Hedge comic strip by Michael Fry and T. Lewis, and was produced by DreamWorks Animation.
+The voice cast stars Bruce Willis, Garry Shandling, Steve Carell, William Shatner, Wanda Sykes, and Nick Nolte.
+The plot follows RJ (Willis), a raccoon who is forced to deliver food to a bear named Vincent (Nolte) after accidentally destroying his stockpile of food, whereupon he manipulates a family of woodland animals, led by a turtle named Verne (Shandling), into helping him steal food from a local housing development in order to speed up the process.

-Over the Hedge was theatrically released in the United States on May 19, 2006 by Paramount Pictures.
-The film received generally positive reviews from critics and was a commercial success, grossing $339.8 million worldwide on an $80 million budget.
+Over the Hedge premiered in Los Angeles on April 30, 2006, and was theatrically released in the United States on May 19 by Paramount Pictures.
+The film received generally positive reviews from critics for its humor, charm, and animation.
+It was a commercial success, grossing $339.8 million worldwide on an $80 million budget.

 Plot

-In a deserted picnic area in Chesterton, Indiana, unable to find food for himself, a raccoon named RJ tries stealing a stockpile from a hibernating bear named Vincent.
-The plan backfires when Vincent is woken up by the commotion and the food is destroyed.
-Vincent almost kills RJ, who offers to replace his food by the time the full moon approaches, which is in one week's time.
-Vincent threatens to kill him if he fails.
+A raccoon known as RJ, unable to find food for himself, attempts to steal a stockpile from a bear named Vincent.
+His attempt backfires when Vincent is woken up by the commotion and the food is destroyed.
+Vincent almost kills RJ, who offers to replace his food within one week.
+Vincent threatens to kill him if he fails or runs away.

-The next morning, a family of woodland animals led by a turtle named Verne awaken from hibernation on the first day of spring and discover that most of the forest they lived in has been turned into a housing development that is separated from the little forest remaining by a giant hedge.
-RJ introduces himself to the group and explains that they can have better food by scavenging off the humans and offers to spend the next 274 days left until winter starts.
-Despite Verne's concerns, RJ convinces the other animals to steal and stockpile food and other human stuff, unaware of his true intentions of delivering the stash to Vincent, paying off his debt.
-Gladys Sharp, the neighborhood Home Owners Association president, notices the animal problem and hires exterminator Dwayne LaFontant.
-While RJ tries to stop a worried Verne from returning the pile of food in order to avoid Dwayne, the food is destroyed following a chase by an excited Rottweiler named Nugent.
-RJ blames Verne for the destruction while Verne tries to convince his family not to follow RJ for their own safety; the family shuns him in favor of RJ after the former accidentally insults them.
+The next morning, a family of woodland animals led by a turtle named Verne awaken from hibernation on the first day of spring.
+They discover that most of the forest they lived in has been turned into a housing development, separated from the remaining forest by a giant hedge.
+RJ introduces himself to the group and explains that they can obtain better food by scavenging off the humans.
+Despite Verne's concerns, RJ convinces the other animals to steal and stockpile food.
+They are oblivious to his true intentions regarding Vincent, which causes him to grow guilty.
+Gladys Sharp, the neighborhood homeowner association president, notices the animal problem and hires exterminator Dwayne LaFontant.
+When RJ tries to stop a worried Verne from returning the pile of food in order to avoid Dwayne, the food is destroyed following a chase with an excited Rottweiler named Nugent.
+Verne is blamed for the destruction and shunned by the family after he accidentally insults them for listening to RJ.